Diver communications: RSTC hand signals

+Command signals

+A diving command signal is a safety critical signal that requires a response from the other diver(s) in a team.
+There are three: "Are you OK", "Hold your position", and "Surface" (terminate the dive).

 Other commonly used hand signals and variations

 Diving signals sometimes differ between groups of divers.
 There are regional variations and variations that relate to the type of diving.
 One of the items with the largest range of variations is how divers indicate the remaining gas pressure in their cylinders.
 Some variations include: